rramphal/the-brotherhood/README.md

 4. A user can Delete an existing note.
 5. Verify that a user really wants to delete a particular note.

 Your note table should have a `title` and `content` field.
-You should use RESTful routes for each operation.
+You should use [RESTful routes](http://guides.rubyonrails.org/routing.html) for each operation.

-### You Will Know You Are Done When:
-* You can Create, Read, Update and Delete a note.
-* You use appropriate CRUD routes for each operation
-* Your can describe how the routes and views interact.

 ### Release 1 : Add Partials